tthoeye/tthoeye.github.io/_services/meet-and-greet-expo-25.md

 **Location:** OASC Booth — Hall 2, Booth A65

 This informal session offers an opportunity to learn more about the **Local Digital Twins for Smart Sustainable Cities (LDT4SSC)** project, meet consortium partners and exchange ideas with peers in the smart city community.

+We are also pleased to announce that the first Open Call of the LDT4SSC project will be launched during this Meet & Greet, providing cities and organisations with the opportunity to participate and contribute to the adoption of local digital twins across Europe.

 We look forward to meeting you at the OASC booth.